erikjseidel/salt-netdb/README.md

     - proxies/sin2
 ```

-8. Enable and start your first minion and accept its key on the master:
+#### 8. Enable and start your first minion and accept its key on the master

 ```
 minion-host$ sudo systemctl enable salt-cproxy@sin2.service minion-host$ sudo systemctl start salt-cproxy@sin2.service